chris-sanders/chris-sanders.github.io/_posts/2023-05-23-troubleshoot-ci.md

 [![terminal](/img/troubleshoot/terminal.png){:.img-shadow .img-rounded}](/img/auth/authz_resources.png)

 At this point I can use normal `kubectl` commands to look at the cluster and my deployment to figure out what happened.
-There is even host level information inside the `ci-bundle.tar.gz` file if I run into issues with the host like running out of storage.
-Even though this runner has been destroyed some time ago I'm a file download and sbctl command away from browsing what it looked like no need to try and stand up my own reproduction environment.
+There is even host level information inside the `ci-bundle.tar.gz` file.
+Even though this runner has been destroyed some time ago I'm a file download and sbctl command away from browsing what it looked like.

 ## Summary